 Keep a convenient venue and date

-This might seem like a subtle detail on the surface but it’s critical.
+This might seem like a subtle detail on the surface, but it’s critical.
 The venue should be easily accessible for people to reach from outstation locations with good transportation facilities.
-If it’s difficult to reach, try arrange for alternative means of transportation, such as coaches to and fro local transport hubs throughout the event.
+If it’s difficult to reach, try to arrange for alternative means of transportation, such as coaches to and fro local transport hubs throughout the event.
 Provide a full address, and if necessary, additional instructions to all attendees well in advance of the event.
 Fix a date carefully keeping the community in mind and make sure it does not clash with any other important event.

 Cultivate efficient projects for the hackathon